-REF RISK (IF - THEN) BACKGROUND - CAUSE/EFFECT ПКЕЦНООВ IMPACT INHERENT RISK RATING MITIGATION / CURRENT CONTROLS ПКЕЦНООВ IMPACT RESIDUAL RISK RATING FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 7 Housing Capital Finance Vulnerability: If the Council is unable to spend right to buy receipts in set timescale on qualifying capital schemes, we will have to pay the money to the Government along with interest at a penalty rate.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 7 Housing Capital Finance Vulnerability: If the Council is unable to spend right to buy receipts in set timescale on qualifying capital schemes, we will have to pay the money to the Government along with interest at a penalty rate.
 Changes to legislation which reduce income to the HRA.
 Consequence: Loss of capital resources Revenues cost of penalty interest Loss of rental income Delays in provision of new social housing Increase in housing waiting list Current 30-year business plan may become unsustainable.
 Risk schemes are delayed by either the planning process or unanticipated site problems.
-Imposition of further restrictions on rent levels.
-HIGH MODERATE B2 1) Position being monitored by the House Building Cabinet Committee and a number of contingency options are available including purchasing homes or land on the open market or purchasing from S106 developments.
+Imposition of further restrictions on rent levels. НІСН MODERATE B2 1) Position being monitored by the House Building Cabinet Committee and a number of contingency options are available including purchasing homes or land on the open market or purchasing from S106 developments.
 A Consultant has been engaged to work to utilise the receipts before the deadline of the end financial year.
 2) The Council belongs to the Association of Retained Council Housing which lobbies on such issues.
 3) The development team are working with finance to develop reports to enable clear visibility around capital funding 4) Grant Thornton employed to carry out an overall review finances process 5) Consultant has been appointed to review and update the HRA business plan 6) RTB receipts Policy approved by Cabinet MEDIUM MODERATE C2 1) Loss of right to buy receipts is minimised.
 2) Impact of Policy changes is minimised as far as possible.
 3) Financial reporting requirements to be developed to ensure clear accounting and governance 4) The appointment of an HRA finance expert made.
-They will assist the Council in putting systems in place to mitigate risk 5) Action plan to be developed following the report from GT by April 21 Project Director HRA Monthly
+They will assist the Council in putting systems in place to mitigate risk 5) Action plan to be developed following the report from GT by April 2021 Project Director HRA Monthly

-REF RISK (IF - THEN) BACKGROUND - CAUSE/EFFECT ПКЕЦНООВ IMPACT INHERENT RISK RATING MITIGATION / CURRENT CONTROLS ПКЕЦНООВ IMPACT RESIDUAL RISK RATING FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 8 Cyber Security Vulnerability: The Authority handles a large amount of personal and business data.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 8 Cyber Security Vulnerability: The Authority handles a large amount of personal and business data.
 Either through hacking or carelessness, security of the data could be compromised.
 Consequence: Loss of system access and/or data Unable to provide Council services Increased costs Reputation damaged Ransomware payment Corporate fines Risk of data held by the Council ends up in inappropriate hands.
 System loss.
 However, no loss of data.
 Systems have remained protected from cyber-attack.
 EFDC is targeted directly.
 Unknown vulnerabilities in systems.
 Misconfigured systems.
 EFDC staff error.
 Disgruntled EFDC staff.
-System Loss, Data unavailable, Data stolen, Data changed, VERY HIGH MAJOR A1 Security Officer is continually monitoring situation and potential risks.
+System Loss, Data unavailable, Data stolen, Data changed, VERY HIGH MAJOR A 1 Security Officer is continually monitoring situation and potential risks.
 Most systems have in built controls to prevent unauthorised access.
 Controls in systems have been strengthened in response to specific occurrences.
 IT monitoring & installing system updates & patches Data is backed up daily with forty days retained.
 Three backups are also stored off site.
 Staff training.
+New firewall in place Off-site back up to cloud now implemented.
 MEDIUM MODERATE C2 Continued monitoring & researching security attack methodologies and best practice procedures An eLearning module provided by the National Cyber Security Centre will be rolled out across the Council.
 This will follow a review of relevant policies, date of launch to be confirmed Business Services Director Quarterly